Armaan (1966 film): Production

 Armaan was filmed in Karachi and Murree.
 It was presented by Film Arts company.
 It was written and produced by Waheed Murad, directed by Pervaiz Malik, and lyrics penned by Masroor Anwar.
 Other crew included Sohail Najmi and Madid Ali as cameraman and assistant cameraman.

 Music

-The soundtrack composed by Sohail Rana contributed enormously to Armaan's success and is conanidered to be his magnum opus.
+The soundtrack composed by Sohail Rana contributed enormously to Armaan's success and is considered to be his magnum opus.
 The soundtrack is perhaps the most memorable in the history of Pakistani cinema and many of the songs are cited as classics in film music.
 The soundtrack features the voices of Ahmed Rushdi, Mala, Naseema Shaheen and Khursheed Nurali (Sheerazi).
 Sohail Rana won the prestigious Nigar Award for Best Musician in 1966 for composing the soundtrack and Ahmed Rushdi won the Nigar Award for Best Male Singer in 1966 for singing "Akele Na Jaana".